-Strabismus is a term used to describe the condition where both eyes do not look in the same direction as each other (also known as squint or lazy eye).
+Strabismus is a common eye disorder and a term used to describe the condition where both eyes do not look in the same direction as each other (also known as squint or lazy eye).
 Strabismus may be present at birth, appear during childhood or following an illness or injury.
 The eye muscles can be operated on to straighten the eyes.
 This may help the eyes work together.
 Treatment may also include glasses, wearing a patch over one eye and eye exercises which will be continued following eye surgery.
-Strabismus is a common eye disorder.
+Binocular summation is defined as the superiority of visual function for binocular over monocular viewing.
+Binocular summation decreases with age and large interocular differences in visual acuity.

 Supplement Facts: